 Direct seeding outdoors

-Freshly harvested seeds which have yet to fully develop a hard outer coat may germinate in the same season (in the late fall) and sprout the following spring as a small green shoot above the soil.
-Directly planting seeds with hard and dry seed coats may need two growing seasons to naturally overcome the double-dormancy.
+Freshly harvested seeds may germinate in the same season (in the late fall) and sprout the following spring as a small green shoot above the soil.
+Directly planting dry seeds with a hard and dry seed coat may need two growing seasons to naturally overcome the double-dormancy.
+These seeds shown below are harvested a little too soon.
+We have learned that it is better to wait to harvest brown and black seeds, otherwise the seeds will easily mold if not cured and somewhat dry.

 Remove mulch from the pot in spring about two weeks after the ground has thawed, leaving pot submerged in the garden.
 Observe any new growth by May.
 Young sprouts need to be watered and fed a mild liquid fertilizer, such as Neptune’s Harvest fish-seaweed fertilizer every other month during the growing season, April to September.
 Young sprouts will be about 2” tall.